Texas v. White: Secession and bond sales

 On February 1, 1861, the Texas secession convention drafted and approved an Ordinance of Secession.
 This ordinance was subsequently approved by both the state legislature and a statewide referendum.
 On January 11, 1862, the state legislature approved the creation of a military board to address issues involved in the transition in the shift in loyalty from the United States to the Confederate States.

 Texas had received $10 million in United States bonds in settlement of border claims as a part of the Compromise of 1850.
 While many of the bonds were sold, there were still some unsold in 1861.
 Needing money, the legislature authorized the sale of the remaining bonds.
-Existing state law required the Texas governor to sign his endorsement on any bonds which were sold, but the state feared that the sale price would be depressed if the United States Treasury refused to honor bonds sold by a Confederate state.
+Existing state law required that the Texas governor sign his endorsement on any bonds that were sold, but the state feared that the sale price would be depressed if the United States Treasury refused to honor bonds sold by a Confederate state.
 The legislature therefore repealed the requirement for the governor's endorsement in order to hide the origin of the bonds.

 Before the bonds were sold, a Texas Unionist notified the Treasury which ran a legal notice in the New York Tribune that it would not honor any bonds from Texas unless they were endorsed by the prewar governor (Sam Houston).
 Despite the warning, 136 bonds were purchased by a brokerage owned by George W. White and John Chiles.
 Although this sale probably occurred earlier, the written confirmation of the transaction was not executed until January 12, 1865.
 The bonds were in the meantime resold to several individuals, one or more of whom were able to successfully redeem the bonds through the United States government.